IMPORTANT COVID-19 INFORMATION

 America’s Professor has been helping students prepare for their insurance licensing exams for more than 30 years.
+Our courses include engaging and informative video lectures, a comprehensive textbook, and plenty of Utah insurance license practice tests to help you prepare for your exam.
 We’ve compiled a list of common questions and answers about how to pass your insurance exam below.
 If you have additional questions, don’t hesitate to call us—we’re here to help.

 - Is there a pre-licensing course requirement in Utah?

-- What kind of questions do they put on the Utah insurance test?
+- What kinds of questions do they put on the Utah insurance test?